 The killings happened in Kahor village of Khidir district on 30 August.
-Eleven of the victims were former members of the Afghan National Defence Security Forces (ANDSF), and two were civilians.
+Eleven of the victims were former members

 According to eyewitness testimony gathered by Amnesty International, the Taliban extrajudicially executed nine of the ANDSF members after they had surrendered, killings that appear to be war crimes.
 Two civilians were killed as they attempted to flee, including a 17-year-old girl shot when the Taliban opened fire on a crowd of people."